RASL — Retrieval of Arbitrary Structures & Links

 host

-- If there was
+If there was no

 ;

-RASL Retrieval
+Fetching RASL

 A user agent may retrieve a CID in whichever way it prefers.
 This section provides a simple standard for HTTP-based CID retrieval, to make it easy for authors to publish content to their own sites and have it retrieved, without having to worry about operating any infrastructure beyond the web server they already have.